namelessrom-github/NamelessOTA/README.md

+# TeamBlissOTA - Updater for custom ROMs

+With this new version, it now requests Marshmallow permissions at runtime, and if denied, it will close the app.

 # Maintainers, your ROM must be set up to include these or else it would not work properly:

-1. A place to host your ROM addons to be placed into ota.xml (Default goes to http://downloads.blissroms.com/Add-ons/addons.xml but you can make your own)
+1. A place to host your ROM addons to be placed into ota.xml (Default goes to http://downloads.blissroms.com/Add-ons/addons.xml but you can make your own) [Template: http://pastebin.com/B7Sstbeg]
 3. A place to host your update info (Add it into http://downloads.blissroms.com/BlissPop/Official/modelname/ota.xml)
 3. Build.prop entries (To ensure compatibility/non-compatible dialogs from showing up)